piku235/JungiThemeBundle/Resources/doc/awd.md

 Summary
 -------

-Thanks to the built-in utilities creating an adaptive theme is very convenient and fast.
+Thanks to the built-in utilities creating an adaptive themes is very convenient and fast.
 Finally you must set a theme name (the representative theme) to a theme resolver and load the theme mapping file to see how it works.